 - develop an Individual Learning Plan;

-- discuss the plan with teachers and provide support to implement the learning plan;
+- discuss the relevant plan/s with teachers and provide support to implement the learning plan;

 - provide advice to the Principal concerning the additional educational needs of the student and the types of resources required to meet these needs; and